shetkarneeraj/Assignment-2-DE/README.md

 ### Task 4: MQTT Subscription and Map Visualisation

-Launch the Dash dashboard, which subscribes to the same MQTT topic and renders an interactive map of facilities.
+Launch the Dash dashboard, which subscribes to the same MQTT topic and renders the **same Folium/MarkerCluster visualization** you built in Assignment 1 (color-coded by fuel type, with rich popups).
 Filters update in real time as new messages arrive.

 ```bash
 python -m electricity_pipeline.dashboard